jotaijs/jotai-transaction/README.md

 import { createStore } from 'jotai';
 import { beginTransaction, commitTransaction } from 'jotai-transaction';

-// Create a custom store
 const myStore = createStore();
 const transaction = beginTransaction({ store: myStore });

-// ... use the transaction with atoms from this store
 ```